Last verified: 2026-05-23 — Croatian Ministry of the Interior (MUP) page and dedicated digital-nomad online portal confirmed.

 After approval

-The permit is valid for up to 12 months from issue.
+The stay is valid for the period granted by MUP, up to 18 months.
 Key post-issue steps:

 - Register address within 3 days